 Intangible asset represents admission fee and is measured at cost less accumulated amortisation and any accumulated impairment losses.
-Amortisation of intangible assets is calculated to write-off the cost of the intangible assets on a straight line basis over the estimated useful life of 5 years.
-Intangible assets are subject to any impairment review if there are events or changes in circumstances which indicate that the carrying amount may not be recoverable.
+Amortisation of intangible asset is calculated to write-off the cost of the intangible asset on a straight line basis over the estimated useful life of 5 years.
+Intangible asset is subject to impairment review if there are events or changes in circumstances which indicate that the carrying amount may not be recoverable.